 • The publication of offensive content that damages the reputation of your brand

-• Offensive two-way interactions between group members
+• Offensive interactions between group members

 • The spread of misinformation